Dynamic Convolution for 3D Point Cloud Instance Segmentation: Related Work

 Considering the success of convolution neural networks in the 2D image, a number of methods are proposed to project 3D point cloud to multi-view representation.
 2D CNN is used to extract features, followed by a multi-view fusion module.
 3DSIS \cite{hou20193dsis} proposes to jointly fuse multi-view 2D RGB features with 3D geometric features. \cite{Tat2018} operates directly on surface geometry by projecting local structure on the tangent plane for every point. \cite{hu2021bpnet, Gaddetpami, Liangcontfuse, su18splatnet} achieves multi-modality fusion by merging both 2D and 3D features for perception tasks.

 \textbf{Instance Segmentation of 3D Point Cloud.} Similar to the 2D image domain, instance segmentation on the 3D point cloud can be roughly categorized into two groups: top-down and bottom-up.
 Top-down methods often follow a detect-then-segment pipeline, which first detects 3D bounding boxes of the instances and then predicts the foreground points within the boxes.
 3D-BoNet \cite{yang20193dbonet}, for instance, first detects unoriented 3D bounding boxes from a single global representation by utilizing a Hungarian matching algorithm.
 For each bounding box, foreground points are selected by using point-level features.
 GSPN \cite{yi2018gspn} leverages an analysis-by-synthesis strategy, in which object proposals are generated by first reconstructing them.
 Compared to the top-down approaches, wherein the 3D detection is often suboptimal, bottom-up approaches are more straightforward and have achieved promising performance.
 They group sub-components into instances.
 Methods following this pipeline have dominated the leaderboard of the ScanNet dataset \cite{dai2017scannet}\footnote{\url{http://kaldir.vc.in.tum.de/scannet_benchmark/}}.
 The grouping techniques include point-wise metric learning \cite{wang2019asis, he2020eccvmemory, phamjsis3dcvpr19, he2020eccvembedding, Zhang_2021_CVPR}, patch-wise metric learning \cite{han2020occuseg, Engelmann20CVPR}, and spatial aggregation \cite{jiang2020pointgroup, Engelmann20CVPR}.
 ASIS \cite{wang2019asis}, for example, learns point-level embeddings and is supervised by a discriminative loss function \cite{bra2017cvprdis}, which encourages points belonging to the same instance to be mapped to close locations in a metric space while separating points belonging to different instances.
 Mean-shift algorithm is then applied to group individual points.
 OccuSeg \cite{han2020occuseg} first divides points into super-voxels based on the clues of both appearance and position information by using a graph-based segmentation algorithm \cite{Pedro2014_ijcv}.
 Patch-wise embedding is learned to merge patches that belong to the same instance.
 3D-MPA \cite{Engelmann20CVPR} proposes to cluster patches through a Graph Neural Network.
 Some other works, \eg PointGroup \cite{jiang2020pointgroup}, generate proposals by exploring the void space between objects.
 Both original and centroid shifted sets are used to group points.
+SoftGroup~\cite{vu2022softgroup} extends the idea by considering the soft labels of semantic segmentation for aggregating points.
+Each point can be associated with multiple categories to address the misclassification from semantic segmentation.
+SSTNet~\cite{liang2021instance} introduces a semantic superpoint tree to merge intermediate nodes in a bottom-up manner.
+HAIS~\cite{Chen_HAIS_2021_ICCV} proposes a hierarchical aggregation strategy by considering both point-level and set-level clusters.